jj-vcs/jj/docs/github.md

 $ jj git push --allow-new
 ```

-## Working in a Jujutsu repository
+## Working in a non-colocated Jujutsu repository

+If you create a non-colocated repository with `jj git init --no-colocate` or
-In a Jujutsu repository, the workflow is simplified.
+`jj git clone --no-colocate`, the workflow is simplified.
 If there's no need for
 explicitly named bookmarks, you can just generate one for a change.
 As Jujutsu is
 able to create a bookmark for a revision.